peekaboo5149/School-Library/README.md

-# new_project1
+# School Library Card

-A new Flutter project.
+A new Flutter project to understand the basic concept of provider package.

 ## Getting Started